chanyu867/BrainKaraoke/README.md

 ./test_performance.sh

 ## Optional: you can run pytest on our main programs, stored in "BrainKaraoke/test_perf"
-cd tests # please refer the README.md in the subfolder for more details
+cd src/tests # please refer the README.md in the subfolder for more details
 ```

 ## 🗣️Output examples